react-navigation/react-navigation/README.md

 A render callback which doesn't have such limitation and is easier to use for this purpose.
 However, performance optimization for the component is left to the user in such case.

-The rendered component will receives a `navigation` prop with various helpers.
+The rendered component will receives a `navigation` prop with various helpers and a `route` prop which represents the route being rendered.

 ## Type-checking